 An important point is that virtually all of the clinical trials evaluating CINV have focused on intravenously delivered chemotherapy.
 Therefore, evidenced-based guidelines for antiemetic prophylaxis with oral chemotherapy agents are not currently possible.
 The following recommendations, unless indicated otherwise, pertain to intravenously administered chemotherapy agents.
 Management of antiemetics for patients receiving oral chemotherapy is discussed below.
 (See 'Oral chemotherapy' below.)

-Recommendations for specific groups — Recommendations for antiemetic therapy for intravenously administered chemotherapy according to the estimated risk of CINV are available from ASCO, NCCN, and MASCC/ESMO [3-5].
-Our approach to prophylaxis, which largely parallels recommendations from MASCC/ESMO and ASCO, is summarized in the following sections and outlined in the accompanying table (table 4) [4,5]:
+Recommendations for specific groups — Guidelines for antiemetic therapy for intravenously administered chemotherapy according to the estimated risk of CINV are available from ASCO and NCCN and in a year 2016 update of recommendations from MASCC/ESMO [3-5].
+Our approach to prophylaxis, which largely parallels recommendations from MASCC/ESMO and ASCO, is summarized in the following sections and outlined in the accompanying table (table 4) [3,4]: